Kaifrizwan12/Amazon-page-scraping/README.md

-it is a simple amazon web scraping program built with beautifull soup you have tto only change the url by placing the page you want and run
+The provided Python script is a straightforward Amazon web scraping tool built using BeautifulSoup for HTML parsing.
+The script is designed to be easily customized by users for scraping product information from different Amazon pages.